Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 - [Validating tokens](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/ValidatingTokens)
 - [Validating an id_token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens#validating-an-id_token)

+## Community Help and Support

+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
+Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [`azure-active-directory` `azure-ad-b2c` `ms-identity` `adal` `msal`].

+If you find a bug in the sample, raise the issue on [GitHub Issues](../../../issues).

+To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-## Code of Conduct
+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.